NAFTeam/NAFF/docs/src/Guides/7 Advanced Scale Usage.md

 ## Pre- And Post-Run Events

 Pre- and Post-Run events are similar to checks.
-They run before and after a interaction is invoked, respectively.
+They run before and after an interaction is invoked, respectively.

-In this example we are just printing some stats before and after the interaction.
+In this example, we are just printing some stats before and after the interaction.
 ```python
 class MyScale(Scale):
     def __init__(self, client: Snake):